Nutan: Career

+Film debut and early work (1945-1954)

 Nutan first appeared briefly in front of the camera as a child in her father's film Nal Damyanti in 1945.
 She started her career at age 14 by playing the protagonist in Hamari Beti (1950), directed by her mother.
 She was conflicted during the making of the film, unsure she could pull it off given how critical she was of her appearance and talents.
 She took part in Snehal Bhatkar's soundtrack for the film, singing the song "Tujhe Kaisa Dulha Bhaaye Re".
 The film released to considerable attention for Nutan's work.
 The Motion Picture Magazine gave a scathing review of the film but took note of Nutan's "fine performance", which showed "great promise".
 She recalled an instance where her relatives changed their mind about her after watching the film: "The relatives who called me ugly changed their opinions overnight.
 They said they were proud of me."

 Ravindra Dave's suspense thriller Nagina (1951) followed, and Nutan's performance in the film gained her greater recognition.
 The film became her first commercial success.
 Aged 15 at the time of its release, she was not allowed to attend its premiere as it was certified "A: (restricted for adults) and she was underage.
 The social drama Hum Log, released the same year, was similarly popular with audiences.
 Directed by Zia Sarhadi, the film dealt with the trials and tribulations of a middle-class family and starred Nutan as the daughter Paro, an aspiring writer who suffers from tuberculosis.
 Nagina and Hum Log consolidated her position as a rising star.

 The following year, she participated at the 1952 Femina Miss India contest, where she was crowned Miss Mussoorie, before being sent to Switzerland for further studies due to her weight loss and frail appearance.